 Memphis Athletic Ministries (MAM) exists to coach, grow and lead the youth of Memphis by helping them discover their identity in Christ and their purpose in the community.
 MAM’s vision is to see identity found, hope restored, and lives changed.

 All proceeds will be used to support MAM programs.

 All places are determined in every division, if possible.
-This format ensures that every team plays at least 3 games.
-Team trophies are awarded for 1st, 2nd, and 3rd place in each division.
+This format ensures that every team plays at least three games.